 In addition, the Company is continually focused on portfolio optimization, which includes selling non-core assets over time in a disciplined manner.
-For example, in 2021, the Company sold its 100% interest in the Lagunas Norte gold mine in Peru to Boroo Pte Ltd. ("Boroo") and, through an asset exchange agreement with i-80 Gold Corp. ("i-80 Gold"), Nevada Gold Mines acquired the 40% interest in South Arturo that Nevada Gold Mines did not already own in exchange for the Lone Tree and Buffalo Mountain properties and infrastructure which were in care and maintenance at the time.
-In 2022, the Company and Nevada Gold Mines each sold their respective portfolios of non-core royalties, and the Company sold its and its minority partner's interest in the Mankono-Sissedougou exploration project.
-These transactions, in conjunction with divestments in 2019 and 2020, have collectively generated gross proceeds and value well in excess of \$1.6 billion, and have reinforced Barrick's strategy of maintaining a concentrated Tier One Asset portfolio.
+For example, in 2024, the Company completed the sale of various non-core minority equity interests for proceeds of approximately \$98 million.
+These transactions, in conjunction with other divestments since 2019, have collectively generated gross proceeds and value in excess of \$1.9 billion, and have reinforced Barrick's strategy of maintaining a concentrated Tier One Asset portfolio.
 For additional information regarding these transactions, see "Operational Excellence and Sustainable Profitability" below.
 Barrick will continue to pursue sales of non-core assets that are not aligned with the Company's strategic investment filters.
 Barrick will only proceed with transactions that make sense for the business, on terms management considers favorable to Barrick's shareholders.